by Molly Greene

 Authors, please keep Amazon’s review requirements in mind when you’re soliciting reviews from your email list or reader’s group.
 One of my readers gently reminded me of this the last time I sent out a request for reviews on a new title.

-Paid Reviews: “We do not permit reviews that are posted in exchange for compensation of any kind, including payment (whether in the form of money or gift certificates), bonus content, entry to a contest or sweepstakes, discounts on future purchases, extra product, or other gifts.
+Per Amazon: “We do not permit reviews that are posted in exchange for compensation of any kind, including payment (whether in the form of money or gift certificates), bonus content, entry to a contest or sweepstakes, discounts on future purchases, extra product, or other gifts.
 The sole exception to this rule is when a free or discounted copy of a physical product is provided to a customer up front.
 In this case, if you offer a free or discounted product in exchange for a review, you must clearly state that you welcome both positive and negative feedback.
 If you receive a free or discounted product in exchange for your review, you must clearly and conspicuously disclose that fact [in your review].”